Anger is something we all experience – but not everyone knows how to manage their anger effectively.

 - Finding that it is taking a long time to ‘cool down’;

 - Often feeling like you are going to explode and need to escape.

-In the past it has been thought that ‘just letting it out’ in a controlled environment was the most effective way to manage angry.
-For example, boxing a punching bag when angry was previously suggested a method of relieving anger.
+In the past it has been thought that ‘just letting it out’ in a controlled environment was the most effective way of managing anger.
+For example, boxing a punching bag or screaming into a pillow were commonly suggested as ways of relieving feelings of anger.

 Subsequently, this has been found to do little to reduce the frequency (and in some cases only serves to increase the intensity) of anger.

 The same can be said for repressing angry feelings or ‘sitting on them.’

 These two strategies, whilst effective in redirecting anger, do not target the triggers.
 They also do not provide strategies to help regulate your response to normal human emotion and experience.

 In counselling, you have the opportunity to learn new ways of managing anger, usually by:

 - Identifying beliefs that enable aggression or acting out;

 - Developing self-regulation techniques to help you calm down;